encode/httpx/docs/third_party_packages.md

 [GitHub](https://github.com/cle-b/httpdbg) - [Documentation](https://httpdbg.readthedocs.io/)

-A tool for Python developers to easily debug the HTTP(S) client requests in a Python program.
+A tool for python developers to easily debug the HTTP(S) client requests in a python program.

 ### VCR.py